2026 Sea to Summit

 - a results-published century ride in less than 6:19

-Completed after Jan 1, 2018
+Completed after Jan 1, 2021

 The designated runner needs to have completed either…

-- a marathon in 4:40 or less
+- a marathon in 4:45 or less

-- a half-marathon in 2 hours or less
+- a half-marathon in 2:15 or less

-Completed after Jan 1, 2018
+Completed after Jan 1, 2021

 Contact the race director regarding accomplishments at other, less traditional endurance events.

-During the race, one non-active team member will serve as the designated porter.
-All team members must be present at event’s start and finish.
+During the race, non-active team member(s) will serve as the designated porter.
+All team members must be present at packet pickup and the event’s start and finish.

-With a 5:30 am start, all athletes must finish the swim by 6:30 to be allowed to continue as an official racer.
+With a 5:30 am start, all athletes must finish the swim by 6:30am to be allowed to continue as an official racer.
 Other cut-offs: conclusion of bike at Wild Cat Ski Lodge: 1 pm; arrival at Hermit Lake mid-mountain: 2:30pm; arrival at summit: 4:30pm.
 Under no circumstances will the athlete be allowed to proceed as an official racer if they miss a cutoff time.
 Should they proceed, they will be considered to have left the event, with no further assumption of responsibility by the event organizers.
 All vehicles are ordered off the mountain by toll road staff at 6 pm, and it’s a long walk down.

 There is no rain date for this event.
 Race management reserves the right to modify or shorten the race course in case of inclement weather or unforeseen circumstances.
-This has happened before — including the 2017 and 2021 events — and athletes should be aware of and accept that possibility.
+This has happened before — most recently the 2017 and 2021 events — and athletes should be aware of and accept that possibility.